PD2tech/pd2-text-parser/README.md

 This application is meant to take the raw .txt files and translate their contents to useable JSON that can be stored in an API and used for other applications.

-The objective is to be able to create the handling necessary to not have to alter the .txt files in anyway in order to create accurate results so for ease of use and ability to update data overtime and as updates are released for PD2.
+The objective is to be able to create the handling necessary to not have to alter the .txt files in anyway in order to create accurate results so for ease of use and the ability to update an API quickily as updates are released for PD2.
+The .txts used are redacted distributable versions prepped by the PD2 team, so there are some .txts missing or we have not recieved yet.
+This also means based on the current methods, whenever something from the contents of these files changes on PD2s end, we also would need an updated version from them.

 ## Current Functionality

 There are currently 5 main basic inputs and some conditional inputs.
-The results of these inputs is printed on screen for review and gives a user the ability to copy/paste the text into a JSON file.
+The results of these inputs are printed on screen for review and gives a user the ability to copy/paste the text into a JSON file.
 There will eventually be an export functionality to skip the copy/paste step, but for now, this works while the results are not perfect.

+Raw .txt files used with this application are in the `text-files` folder.
+Armor.csv is the only one that has had any changes made due to a duplicate column that was overwriting the value of the previous column that shares the same key name after being converted to JSON.
+I'll include the raw Armor.txt as well since this handling should be made as part of the converting to JSON process to prep the document.
+You'll notice there are two columns for mindam and maxdamn, the duplicate and empty ones being the very last columns of the .txt file.

 - **Strings/Print JSON** - Will take any .txt file and convert it into JSON without any special handling.
 Raw txt to raw JSON.